Privacy Policy

 - Industry/vertical

-- LinkedIn profile URL (if provided)
+- Professional profile URL (if provided)

 - Event attendance history (which events you attended)